signalfx/signalfx-agent/deployments/k8s/serverless/README.md

 # Serverless Kubernetes Deployment

 This is a set of (mostly) ready to go resources to deploy the agent in a serverless environment.
-This is taylored to the AWS EKS model but might work generally in serverless K8s environments where there is no access to the nodes and where DaemonSets are not allowed.
+This is tailored to the AWS EKS model but might work generally in serverless K8s environments where there is no access to the nodes and where DaemonSets are not allowed.